youngboy/engine-docs/source/setup-node.md

   }
 }
 ```
+If you are interested in creating a highly performant application, find out how to turn on caching [here](https://www.apollographql.com/docs/engine/caching.html) and automatic persisted queries [here](https://www.apollographql.com/docs/engine/auto-persisted-queries.html).

-Once instrumented, the tracing package will increase the size of responses traveling between your GraphQL API and the Engine proxy, because the requests will be augmented with additional tracing data.
+Once tracing and cacheControl are instrumented, the size of responses increase when traveling between your GraphQL API and the Engine proxy, because the responses will be augmented with additional tracing data.

-Because of this, we recommend that you enable gzip compression in your GraphQL server, since the added volume from the tracing format compresses well.
-With Hapi servers, you can go ahead and omit the compression code.
+Because of this, we recommend that you enable gzip [`compression`](https://github.com/expressjs/compression)  in your GraphQL server, since the added volume from the tracing format compresses well.
+Because Hapi servers enable compression by default, you can go ahead and omit the compression code.
 See how to enable compression in the next step.

 <h1 id="configure-proxy">2.
 Choose a setup configuration that's right for you</h1>

-<h2 id="choose-basic" title="Basic Sidecar Installation">OPTION 1: Basic Sidecar Installation - Add Middleware</h2>
+<h2 id="choose-basic" title="Basic Sidecar Installation">OPTION 1: Basic Sidecar Installation</h2>

 We provide an NPM package that includes a pre-built copy of the Engine proxy, which makes initial setup with Node very simple.
 It spawns an Engine process side-by-side with your GraphQL server process and incoming GraphQL operations are routed through the Engine proxy and then sent to your server.